-Our ability to obtain additional financing from exercise of Warrants may be limited.
-There is no assurance that the holders of the Warrants will elect to exercise any of the Warrants, which could impact our liquidity position.
-Whether holders of Warrants will exercise their Warrants, and therefore the amount of cash proceeds we would receive upon exercise, is dependent upon the trading price of the Ordinary Shares, which was last reported at \$1.5 per share on June 2, 2023.
-Each Warrant will become exercisable for one Ordinary Share at an exercise price of \$11.50.
-Therefore, if and when the trading price of the Ordinary Shares is less than \$11.50 per share, we expect that holders of Warrants would not have the financial incentive to exercise their Warrants.
-We could receive up to an aggregate of approximately \$192.6 million if all of the Warrants are exercised for cash, but we would only receive such proceeds if and when the holders of Warrants exercise the Warrants.
-The Warrants may not be or remain in the money during the period they are exercisable and prior to their expiration and, therefore, it is possible that the Warrants may not be exercised prior to their maturity on March 15, 2028, even if they are in the money, and as such, may expire worthless with minimal proceeds received by us, if any, from the exercise of Warrants.
-To the extent that any of the Warrants are exercised on a "cashless basis," we will not receive any proceeds upon such exercise.
-As a result of the above and coupled with the level of Redemption Rate, we do not expect to rely on the cash exercise of Warrants to fund our operations.
-Instead, we intend to rely on other sources of cash discussed elsewhere in this registration statement to continue to fund our operations.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."
-If adequate funds are not available to YS Group on a timely basis, YS Group may be required to delay, limit, reduce or terminate preclinical studies, clinical trials or other research and development activities or commercialization for one or more of its product candidates, and in turn will adversely affect YS Group's business prospects.
+YS Group's ability to obtain additional financing from exercise of Warrants may be limited.
+There is no assurance the holders of the Warrants will elect to exercise any of the Warrants, which could impact YS Group's liquidity position.
+Whether holders of Warrants will exercise their Warrants, and therefore the amount of cash proceeds YS Group would receive upon exercise, is dependent upon the trading price of the Ordinary Shares.
+Each Warrant is exercisable for one Ordinary Share at \$11.50.
+Therefore, if and when the trading price of the Ordinary Shares is less than \$11.50 per share, YS Group expects that holders of Warrants would not have the financial incentive to exercise their Warrants.
+YS Group could receive up to approximately \$192.6 million if all of the Warrants are exercised for cash, but YS Group would only receive such proceeds if and when the holders of Warrants exercise the Warrants.
+The Warrants may not be or remain in the money during the period they are exercisable and prior to their expiration and, therefore, it is possible that the Warrants may not be exercised prior to their maturity on March 15, 2028, even if they are in the money, and as such, may expire worthless with minimal proceeds received by YS Group, if any, from the exercise of Warrants.
+To the extent that any of the Warrants are exercised on a "cashless basis," YS Group will not receive any proceeds upon such exercise.
+As a result of the above and coupled with the level of Redemption Rate, YS Group does not expect to rely on the cash exercise of Warrants to fund YS Group's operations.
+Instead, YS Group intends to rely on other sources of cash discussed elsewhere in this registration statement to continue to fund YS Group's operations.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources."
+If adequate funds are not available to YS Group on a timely basis, YS Group may be required to delay, limit, reduce or terminate preclinical studies, clinical trials or other R&D activities or commercialization for one or more of its product candidates, and in turn will adversely affect YS Group's business prospects.

-YS Group had net cash outflow from operating activities in the two fiscal years ended March 31, 2022 and the six months ended September 30, 2022 and may continue to experience such cash outflow for the foreseeable future.
+YS Group had net cash outflow from operating activities in the three fiscal years ended March 31, 2023 and the six months ended September 30, 2023 and may continue to experience such cash outflow for the foreseeable future.

-YS Group had net cash used in operating activities of RMB246.6 million, RMB173.5 million (\$27.3 million) and RMB107.4 million (\$15.1 million) for the fiscal years ended March 31, 2021 and 2022 and the six months ended September 30, 2022, respectively, and YS Group may not be able to achieve or sustain operating cash inflows for the foreseeable future.
-Although YS Group believes it has sufficient working capital to fund its operations, if in any case YS Group is unable to maintain adequate liquidity for operating activities, YS Group may not be able to fund its research and development and commercialization activities and to meet its capital expenditure requirements, which may have a material adverse effect on YS Group's business prospects, financial condition and results of operations.
+YS Group had net cash used in operating activities of RMB246.6 million, RMB173.5 million, RMB182.5 million (\$26.6 million) and RMB145.8 million and (\$20.3 million) for the fiscal year ended March 31, 2021, 2022 and 2023 and the six months ended September 30, 2023, respectively, and YS Group may not be able to achieve or sustain operating cash inflows for the foreseeable future.
+Although YS Group believes it has sufficient working capital to fund its operations, if in any case YS Group is unable to maintain adequate liquidity for operating activities, YS Group may not be able to fund its R&D and commercialization activities and to meet its capital expenditure requirements, which may have a material adverse effect on YS Group's business prospects, financial condition and results of operations.

-YS Group incurred net liabilities in the two fiscal years ended March 31, 2022 and six months ended September 30, 2022, and may continue to have net liabilities in the foreseeable future, which can expose YS Group to liquidity risk.
+YS Group incurred net liabilities in the past fiscal years, and may continue to have net liabilities in the foreseeable future, which can expose YS Group to liquidity risk.